-Years ago, as a graduate student studying earthquakes, I developed an interesting hypothesis that connected earthquakes with perceived ghostly experiences (you can read more about that here, and you should because it’s a fun idea).
+Years ago, as a graduate student studying earthquakes, I developed an interesting hypothesis that connected earthquakes with perceived ghostly experiences (more on this below).
 I started to turn that idea into an unofficial research project that I hoped would give me the opportunity to do two things:

 - I wanted to see if there really was a connection between earthquakes and ghostly encounters people were having.

 - I wanted to use the paranormal as an opportunity to introduce people to real science, and I wanted to better clarify the limits of what we could understand with real science.
 I wanted to be a bridge between science and the paranormal.

 I didn’t know how to get funding for the project, so I started it as a labor of love.
 It actually started to take off and I was even meeting and working with ghost hunters, when a couple of things happened.
 First, the site that had taken me so long to build got hacked.
 I fixed it, and then it got hacked again.
 Second, I got a job with “real” scientists.
 I was terrified of the impact on my career if “real” scientists found out I was doing anything related to the paranormal (even if my work would have established a new, “rational” explanation for paranormal events, and it would have been an amazing science-communication opportunity).
 And so, when I had the opportunity to take a job working with some of the most elite scientists in the world, I quit my ScienceGhost project.
 I quit out of fear that I wouldn’t be accepted.

 I’d kept the URL though.
 There was clearly a part of me that always hoped I would come back to this.
 It’s who I am.
 I love the mysteries of the world.
 I want to be that bridge between what we understand fairly well and what still falls into the category of the unknown.
 I want to help non-scientists understand how science works, and I want to help scientists recognize the limitations of their work.